The Top Commanders in Competitive EDH

 Like the Prossh decks before, Food Chain Tazri is very good at overcoming hate, especially since its main combo pieces are creature-based.
 The addition of two colors has given this deck far more flexibility in keeping pace with other Tier 1 decks.

-The printing of Niv-Mizzet Reborn has provided a very strong alternative to General Tazri for a top-tier Food Chain deck.
+The printing of Niv-Mizzet Reborn and The First Sliver has provided a very strong alternative to General Tazri for a top-tier Food Chain deck.